Alliedium/awesome-terraform/01-proxmox-vm-provisioning-basics/README.md

 ```
 terraform show
 ```
-displays the current state, not the plan.
-Since at this state we are not supposed to how any state (just yet) `terraform show` will output just `No state`.
+displays the current state, not the plan!

+At this stage we are not
+supposed to how any state (just yet) `terraform show` will output just `No state`.